Are Your Social Media Photos Lit? Expert Tips for Lighting Photos.

 In the words of super model Janice Dickinson, “I find the light and work it, work it, work it.”
-Great lighting has the power to take a potential shot from good to great.
+Great lighting has the power to take your social media photos from good to great.
 Alternatively, poor lighting can render a fantastic photo useless.
-Here are some of our tips for finding and creating lit photos.
+Here are some of our tips for finding and creating lit social media photos.

 1. How to Shoot for the Best Light